MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-the-select-names-dialog-box-to-obtain-and-assign-recipients-to-an-appointment.md

 ﻿---
-title: 'How to: Use the Select Names Dialog Box to Obtain and Assign Recipients to an Appointment'
+title: 'Use the Select Names Dialog Box to Obtain and Assign Recipients to an Appointment'
-TOCTitle: 'How to: Use the Select Names Dialog Box to Obtain and Assign Recipients to an Appointment' ms:assetid: b9bcb341-1912-425c-8d75-ed5be233145a ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184636(v=office.15) ms:contentKeyID: 55119878
+TOCTitle: 'Use the Select Names Dialog Box to Obtain and Assign Recipients to an Appointment' ms:assetid: b9bcb341-1912-425c-8d75-ed5be233145a ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184636(v=office.15) ms:contentKeyID: 55119878